 Denim jeans are easy – I won’t patronize by going into detail about how to wear the blue jean.
 Lightweight denim shirts however, can be exploited a little more playfully.
 Wear with a knit tie and cotton suit for casual tailoring, or pair with chinos with side-tabs (as opposed to belt loops) for an interesting twist on an otherwise formal trouser feature.
 Lightweight denim shirts are classic underneath a fisherman’s jumper as well, just avoid adding a sweater with a colour too close to the denim, and instead allow the two textures to stand out from one another.
 Denim shirts are also fantastic with white trousers, which are available at Uniqlo this season as well.

-If you want to see more basics from Uniqlo, scroll down to the photos below.
+If you want to see more basics from Uniqlo, scroll down to the photos above.
 Check out more denim pieces, with style and colour options, at uniqlo.com/au.
-Not that any of you needed convincing.